SRIHARSHA018/Opengl/README.md

-# SJ_engine
+#SJ_engnie
-Graphics API for game development
+It is the template for creating the OpenGl game